+One of the five measurements did not exceeded the MRP trigger and WQO for E. coli; the other four exceeded the MRP trigger.
+Enterococci densities in all five samples were elevated above the MRP trigger (the enterococci WQO does not apply to freshwaters).
 It is important to recognize that pathogen indicators do not directly represent actual pathogen concentrations and do not distinguish among sources of bacteria.
-Sources of pathogen indicator bacteria in the San Pedro Creek watershed include homeless encampments, wildlife, livestock, pets, leaking septic systems/sanitary sewers, and regrowth of bacteria in the environment.
+Sources of pathogen indicator bacteria in the Pilarcitos and Frenchmans Creek watersheds may include homeless encampments, wildlife, livestock, pets, leaking septic systems/sanitary sewers, and regrowth of bacteria in the environment.
 Bacteria from human sources are more likely to be associated with human health risks during water contact recreation.
 As a result, the comparison of pathogen indicator results to WQOs may not always be meaningful and should be interpreted cautiously.